It’s been hard to avoid the hype surrounding the teenager since he made his senior debut for the Whites in August 2016, aged just 16.

 The former Spurs winger became one of the best in the world after moving forward from left-back, using his pace and finishing to deadly effect at the top of the pitch.

-Against Cardiff City, playing there saw him net his first goal of the season, a poacher’s effort from inside the box.
+Playing there against Cardiff City he netted his first goal of the season a poacher’s effort from inside the box.
 Sessegnon was in the right place in the right time, something he has made a handy habit of doing.

 Playing further forward also saw him put in his best performance of last season, too, in a 3-1 win at Newcastle United.
 The teenager he ran the show at St James’ Park and Geordie legend Alan Shearer even tweeted about his brilliance.

 Sessegnon scored twice and won an injury-time penalty which Tim Ream missed.
-The teenager wanted to take it, too, and could have become a 16-year-old hat-trick-scorer at St James’ Park, which doesn’t happen every day.
+The teenager wanted to take it, too, and could have recorded his first professional hat-trick as a 16-year-old.

 His two goals against the Magpies underlined how deadly he can be.